 IMPROVE YOUR STRIDE RATE

 Your stride rate is the number of steps you take in a minute.
-The oft-quoted goal for runners is around 180 strikes per minute, or 90 per foot.
+The oft-quoted goal for runners is around 180 strides per minute or 90 per foot.
 When your stride rate is slow, you can waste energy moving up and down instead of forwards and your feet can spend too much time in contact with the ground.
 A slow stride rate might also mean you’re braking with every step instead of rolling quickly over the ground.
 Running in deep water can help increase your stride rate.
 Another good drill is hopping in one place.
 Rest one foot behind you on a step, then hop as fast as you can on your standing leg.

 USE YOUR ARMS